About Me

 Coordinated Exploration in Concurrent Reinforcement Learning

-Maria Dimakopoulou, Benjamin Van Roy (ICML 2018; long talk)
+Dimakopoulou, Van Roy (ICML 2018)

 We consider a team of reinforcement learning agents that concurrently learn to operate in a common environment, while sharing data in real-time.
 We identify three properties that are essential to efficient coordinated exploration: real-time adaptivity to shared observations, commitment to carry through with action sequences that reveal new information, and diversity across learning opportunities pursued by different agents.
 We demonstrate that optimism-based approaches fall short with respect to diversity, while naive extensions of Thompson sampling lack commitment.
 We propose seed sampling that offers a general approach to designing effective coordination algorithms for concurrent reinforcement learning and has substantial advantages over alternative exploration schemes.